Malta shocked after car bomb kills crusading journalist

 The blast, at about 3pm near her home in Bidjina, tore apart her Peugeot 108 and threw her body from the vehicle.

-The 53-year old columnist, investigator, and activist, was best known as a fierce critic of Maltese prime minister Joseph Muscat.
+The 53-year old columnist, investigator, and activist, was known as a fierce critic of Maltese prime minister Joseph Muscat.

-Her revelations that Muscat's wife and cabinet members had secret offshore accounts prompted snap elections on the island in June.
+Her Panama Papers revelations that Muscat's wife and cabinet members had secret offshore accounts prompted snap elections on the island in June.

-But she had also published fraud allegations against the opposition Labour Party.
+But she had also published fraud allegations against opposition leader Adrian Delia.

 Muscat, speaking on TV on Monday, said: "Everyone knows Ms Caruana Galizia was a harsh critic of mine, both politically and personally, but nobody can justify this barbaric act in any way".